Jesus and John Wayne: How White Evangelicals Corrupted a Faith and Fractured a Nation (Hardcover)

 Kristin Kobes Du Mez is a professor of history at Calvin University and the author of A New Gospel for Women.
 She has written for the Washington Post, Christianity Today, Christian Century, and Religion & Politics, among other publications.
 She lives in Grand Rapids, Michigan.

-[A] fascinating study of the rise of militant masculinity among Evangelicals . . .
+Fascinating . . .
 Sure to be controversial, the author’s closely reasoned argument is thoughtful and provoking.

 — Michael Cart